 - "Why did you have to die?
 Why did you have to die?"

-"Sir, I don't wish to interfere with your private grief, but this demonstration of pain is more than I've ever seen before.
+The first man approached him and said, "Sir, I don't wish to interfere with your private grief, but this demonstration of pain is more than I've ever seen before.
 For whom do you mourn so deeply?

 A child?
 A parent?"